 The following is a list of the most common shift models you can adopt for your company:

 - Alternate: Shift workers show up for work in alternating shifts.
 There are two alternating shifts, and the start times between each shift are close together or even overlapping.
 This shift pattern is commonly used in businesses where the workload is consistent throughout the day or night.

 - Continuous: This is an extended fixed-shift schedule that has 24/7 operations and requires employees to work 12-hour shifts for three days at a time.
 This shift pattern offers employees more time off, but it also means that they have to work for longer periods.

 - Double: In this shift pattern, three teams work in two consecutive shifts.
 They alternate between working in the morning and afternoon, allowing each team to have one full day off after every other working day so that they can rest before the next shift starts.

 - Triple: Three teams rotate their shifts over 24 hours so that there is always someone available at any time of day or night to keep operations running smoothly.
 This kind of shift pattern is often used in manufacturing plants.

 Implementing the Right Work Rota Pattern for Your Company

-Therefore, effective shift management is needed to ensure workplace sustainability.
-It is your job to plan and implement work rota schedules that respect your staff’s well-being and make it part of your corporate culture.
-And for doing that it is crucial to involve your employees in the process of designing work schedules.
+Therefore, effective shift management is needed to ensure compliance and prevent burnout.
+It is your job to plan and implement work rota schedules that respect your staff’s wellbeing and make it part of your corporate culture.
+This means involving your employees in the process of designing work schedules.